Gunpowder River Trout Fishing (MD – Masemore Downstream)

 I had an hour at the end of the day, so I decided to fish downstream from the bridge at the Masemore Road access to the Gunpowder River.
-Earlier in the day, I had fished upstream and was impressed by the quality of the water, the rocky bottom and the lack of fishing pressure on this particular day in late October.
-I know that this access point, like the one up by Prettyboy, gets a lot of attention on the weekends since it is close to the Prettyboy Dam section.
+Earlier in the day, I had fished upstream and was impressed by the quality of the water, the rocky bottom, and the lack of fishing pressure on this particular day in late October.
+I know this access point, like the one up by Prettyboy, gets a lot of attention on the weekends since it is close to the Prettyboy Dam section.
 The farther away you move downstream from Prettyboy, the more the pressure drops off.
-This is surprising since the water, in this tailwater fishery, remains cold during a normal summer all the way down through Sparks – so you would think the entire river would get attention… not the case.
+This is surprising since the water in this tailwater fishery remains cold during a normal summer all the way down through Sparks – so you would think the entire river would get attention… not the case.

-Lack of pressure does not mean there was no pressure and I chatted briefly with another fisherman who was gearing up to fish immediately under the bridge.
+Lack of pressure does not mean there was no pressure, and I chatted briefly with another fisherman who was gearing up to fish immediately under the bridge.
 As is my habit, I decided to walk to get away from the parking lot and looked at the bank on either side of the river to determine the best approach to move downstream.
-I saw hikers walking on the northern bank, so I decided to follow that trail downstream approximately half mile and begin fishing.
+I saw hikers walking on the northern bank, so I decided to follow that trail downstream approximately half a mile and begin fishing.

 This late in the season, I confined my presentation to nymphs and streamers and flipped them aggressively next to the structure that peppered the river bank.
 I worked up and down the stream bank with no success.
 This was going to be another day of being totally skunked.
 But, at least the sun was out, the weather was warm for late October, and I was not mowing the lawn or some other obnoxious domestic task.

-Bottom Line: I know I have just scratched the surface of the Gunpowder despite all of the posts and visits I have made.
+Gunpowder River Trout Fishing Bottom Line: I know I have just scratched the surface of the Gunpowder despite all of the posts and visits I have made.
 This is a complex river with its own unique character whose trout have an intriguingly different personality.
 They are wary, defensive, skitterish … and demand the utmost in skill before they reward the angler with a startling tug and a vicious fight.
 I’ll be back up here in the spring and give this another shot.

 Date Fished: 10/25/2009